ahmedjamaltariq/PHPMagicLoader/README.md

 2) You don't to replace the backward slashes with forward slashes in the path string.

 How to use:
-1) Require it your main file, typically index.php file.
+1) Require it in your main file, typically index.php file.
 The inclusion of PHPMagicLoader class isn't counted as lines of code to this magic facility.

 require('PHPMagicMethod\autoload');